lukeloken/USBRDelta/README.md

 These scripts are entitled:

-Workflow_MonthlySampling.R
+1. Workflow_MonthlySampling.R

-Workflow_NutrientExperiment.R
+2. Workflow_NutrientExperiment.R

-Workflow_NutrientExeperiment2.R
+3. Workflow_NutrientExeperiment2.R

-Each Script begins by loading a handful of libraries, custom functions, and a character string noting the data directory.
+Each script begins by loading a handful of libraries, custom functions, and a character string noting the data directory.
 As of Feb 2020, data are being moved to a OneDrive folder entitled "USBR_DWSC"

 ```
 library(readxl)